RAF-Alp/sysidentpy108/README.md

-# Report for Assignment 2
+# Report for Assignment 2, Group 108

 Programming language used: Python